Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

 A more demanding and, in our view, more useful test asks whether the model can surface promising small-scale protocols from the large body of ordinary literature where scalability is not explicitly declared.
-For this reason, we evaluated deployment performance on $\mathrm{P_a}$ versus U. The validation deployment set contained 441 protocols, whereas the held-out test deployment set contained 367 protocols composed of 43 ancillary positives and 324 unlabeled candidates.
-On this test, the final calibrated model achieved an ROC-AUC of 94.5\%.
-Additionally, precision at the top of the ranking was strong, reaching 80.0\% at 10.
-At the level of held-out papers, which more closely resembles how a researcher screens a family of related syntheses, the model achieved a top-3 hit rate of 88.9\% across 9 test papers.
+For this reason, we evaluated deployment performance on $P_\mathrm{a}$ versus $U$.
+The validation deployment set contained 448 protocols, whereas the held-out test deployment set contained 450 protocols composed of 63 ancillary positives and 387 unlabeled candidates.
+On this test, the final calibrated model achieved an ROC-AUC of 96.9\%.
+Additionally, precision at the top of the ranking was strong, reaching 70.0\% at 10.
+Because a researcher typically screens a family of related syntheses within a single publication, we also evaluated the model's localized ranking power.
+This paper-level evaluation is restricted to test papers that contain both ancillary positives ($P_\mathrm{a}$) and unlabeled protocols ($U$) within the test partition, the minimum condition for a meaningful within-paper ranking.
+On this granular test, the model achieved a top-3 hit rate of 100.0\% across 5 held-out test papers.
 It is envisioned that such a ranking mode is especially valuable for industrial triage, where one rarely needs a model to certify every protocol; rather, one needs it to move the most plausible candidates to the front of the queue.

-We next asked whether fine-tuning truly adds chemical discrimination beyond that available in a general-purpose model (Fig. 3).
-On the gold test benchmark, the balanced accuracy of fine-tuned model (91.4\%) is significantly higher than those of the base models at 78.5\% and 77.6\%, respectively.
-On the more practically relevant deployment test, fine-tuning widened the margin further as average precision rose to 65.8\%, whereas the base model only reached 28.2 to 28.7\%.
-Even at the paper level, where untuned models retained some within-document ranking ability, the fine-tuned model still led with a mean average precision of 72.2\% and a top-1 hit rate of 77.8\%, illustrating high utility for down-selection in an industrial discovery pipeline.
+We next asked whether fine-tuning truly adds chemical discrimination beyond that available in a general-purpose model (Fig.~\ref{fig:comparison}).
+On the gold test benchmark, the balanced accuracy of the fine-tuned model (93.5\%) is significantly higher than those of the base models at 78.8\% (GPT-5.1) and 68.7\% (GPT-4.1), respectively.
+On the more practically relevant deployment test, fine-tuning widened the margin further as average precision rose to 84.5\%, whereas the base model only reached 24.6\% (GPT-5.1) to 30.8\% (GPT-4.1).
+Even at the paper level, where untuned models retained some within-document ranking ability, the fine-tuned model still led with a mean average precision of 87.4\% and a top-1 hit rate of 80.0\%, illustrating high utility for down-selection in an industrial discovery pipeline.